sulimanbenhalim/isend-laravel/README.md

 php artisan isend:setup
 ```

-This command will:
-- Prompt you for your iSend API token
-- Ask for your default sender ID
-- Allow you to customize the API base URL if needed
-- Update your `.env` file automatically
-- Publish the configuration file
+This command will set up your API credentials and publish the config file in one step.

 ### Or, Manual Configuration